asapdevelopers/react-template/README.md

     index.html
     favicon.ico
   src/
-    App.css
-    App.js
-    App.test.js
-    index.css
+    components/
+    constants/
+    pages/
+    store/
+    styles/
+    configuration.js
     index.js
-    logo.svg
 ```

 For the project to build, **these files must exist with exact filenames**:

 * `public/index.html` is the page template;
 * `src/index.js` is the JavaScript entry point.

-You can delete or rename the other files.

-You may create subdirectories inside `src`.
-For faster rebuilds, only files inside `src` are processed by Webpack.<br>
+* `src/components` is the folder that contains pure React components
+* `src/constants` is the folder that contains constants, usually for redux actions
+* `src/pages` is the folder that contains Pages (redux aware components, they know react state and actions using `mapStateToProps` and `mapDispatchToProps`)
+* `src/store` it contains all the code related to the redux store (actions, reducers, sagas, etc)
+* `src/styles` is the folder that contains generic styles
+* src/configuration.js it contains the app settings (using NODE_ENV to manage different settings accordin to the environment)

-You need to **put any JS and CSS files inside `src`**, otherwise Webpack won’t see them.
+You need to **put any JS and CSS files inside `src`**, otherwise Webpack won’t see them.<br>

 Only files inside `public` can be used from `public/index.html`.<br>
-Read instructions below for using assets from JavaScript and HTML.

-You can, however, create more top-level directories.<br>
-They will not be included in the production build so you can use them for things like documentation.

 ## Available Scripts